- A level requirements: AAB

 - Length: 4 years

-From your first year of study you will be introduced to the problems and challenges of the business world and will be equipped with the knowledge to solve them.
-By the final year of your programme not only will you have the knowledge, skills and business awareness, but you will have the confidence to succeed in the wider business world with the opportunity to specialise in areas such as marketing, football, finance and events management.
+From your first year you will be introduced to the problems and challenges of the business world and equipped with the knowledge to solve them.
+By your final year you will have the confidence to succeed in the wider business world with the opportunity to specialise in areas such as marketing, football, finance and events management.

-Students will also be given the chance to work with real businesses and gain a global perspective with a vibrant international learning community as you will be exposed to business ideas and cultures from the UK and beyond.
+You will be given the chance to work with real businesses and gain a global perspective with a vibrant international learning community as you will be exposed to business ideas and cultures from the UK and beyond.

 The University of Liverpool Management School holds accreditation from AACSB, AMBA and EQUIS.
 This makes it one of an elite group of institutions worldwide to hold the gold standard triple accreditation.

 Our Business Management course is accredited by the Chartered Institute of Management Accountants (CIMA), providing enhanced skills and understanding of how businesses are operated and managed, how to create strategies, and how people work together.